achihohochi/AIE_OnRamp_Cohort2/Session_02_Back_End_Web_App_Development_&_Deployment_of_LLM_Applications/Assignment.md

-# 🤝 Assignment: Build Your *Hot Mess Coach* Backend with Angel Chat
+# 🤝 Assignment: Build Your *TreatOrHell* Backend with Angel Chat

 Welcome!
 In this Assignment you will build a **Python FastAPI application** with an **LLM-powered chat** featuring the Angel character, and deploy it to **Vercel**.